P4 Search configuration reference

 http://localhost:9200 |

 A comma-separated list of host addresses for Elasticsearch.
-For example, http://localhost:9200,http://localhost:9201 To configure Elasticsearch hosts, P4 Search needs access to Elasticsearch to create and update the alias index for the P4 Server data.
+For example, http://localhost:9200,http://localhost:9201 To configure Elasticsearch hosts, P4 Search must have access to Elasticsearch to create and update the alias index for the P4 Server data.
 P4 Search creates a partitioned index.

-If you are using multiple instances of P4 Search, make sure that you use a different index name for each instance.
+If you are using multiple instances of P4 Search, ensure that you use a different index name for each instance.

 |